Learning Feynman integrals from differential equations with neural networks: Deep learning Feynman integrals

 Various sources of uncertainty have been studied in modelling~\cite{KIUREGHIAN2009105} and specifically deep learning~\cite{tagasovska2019singlemodel} and its application in high energy physics~\cite{Nachman:2019dol}.
 We expect performance to be primarily limited by the flexibility of the optimisation procedure.

 We adopt a simple method to obtain an uncertainty estimate on an inferred output: we train an ensemble~\cite{Ganaie_2022} of models, taking the mean value as the result and the standard error of the mean as its uncertainty~\cite{Nachman:2019dol,Badger:2020uow}.
 Each model in the ensemble, which we refer to as a replica, is trained using a different random number seed for weight initialisation and training dataset generation.
 This uncertainty estimate measures initialisation dependence and statistical uncertainty associated with the sampled phase space, although we expect the latter to be subdominant due to the dynamic sampling of $\ds_{\rm DE}$.
 However, it is insensitive to any systematic bias in the result.
 Its utility lies in the estimation of prediction precision, for instance to identify imprecise points within an output distribution.
 In addition, the mean of the ensemble provides a more robust result than any single replica as it averages over the above stochastic effects.
-We use ten replicas in the ensemble, finding it to provide a suitable distribution, albeit in an ad hoc manner.
+Inspired by \incites{Badger:2020uow,Maitre:2021uaa,Maitre:2022xle}, we use ten replicas in the ensemble, finding it to provide a suitable distribution, albeit in an ad hoc manner.
+More work will be necessary to establish the appropriate number of replicas.

 During testing, we compare the testing dataset to model-inferred values on the testing inputs.
 This may be statistically limited by the size of the testing dataset.
 Only nonzero outputs are considered, since the globally zero coefficients may easily be identified from the boundary dataset so are known exactly.
 For target $g$ and estimate $h$, we consider the following testing errors. \begin{description} \item[Absolute difference]